froggleston/cryptofrog-strategies/README.md

 - Fairly conservative strategy focusing on longer holds to find large peaks
 - Designed to trade altcoins against stablecoins, and I've used USDT intentionally to gain relative stability within BTC/ETH dump cycles
-- Nothing major.
-Hyperopted with Sharpe.
+- Hyperopted with Sharpe.
 - Protections need to be enabled.
-Happy to share my config - hit me up on the freqtrade discord
+I've included a basic template config - hit me up on the freqtrade discord for any info but no surprises expected really
 - Included a live_plotting.ipynb notebook that can be used to immediately and easily view backtest results

 # TODO